philc/book-notes/thinking in systems - donella meadows.md

     experience of nature, people, and organizations immediately around us."
 These are superior to conjectured models.
-  * "When a systems thinker encounters a problem, the first thing he or she does is look for data, time graphs, the history of the sy stem.
+  * "When a systems thinker encounters a problem, the first thing he or she does is look for data, time graphs, the history of the system.
 That's because long-term behavior provides clues to the underlying system structure.
-ANd structure is the key to understanding not just *what* is happening, but *why*."
+And structure is the key to understanding not just *what* is happening, but *why*."
     * "Systems thinking goes back and forth constantly between structure (diagrams of stocks, flows, and feedback) and behavior (time graphs)."
-  * Cool case study of budworm outbreaks, which consume fir trees.
+  * Interesting case study of budworm outbreaks, which consume fir trees.
 Outbreaks happen periodically because the system slowly oscillates between less fir trees and more, based on how long since last outbreak.
 Once fir trees hit a critical mass, there's a non-linearity: worm larvae multiply faster than natural predators can grow to consume them, and their population explodes, until they eat and reduce the fir tree population.
     * This is a "system with unintuitive nonlinearities."
   * A system may be constrained by any number of input factors.
     * "Rich countries transfer capital or technology to poor ones and wonder why the economies of